 Keyhole surgery on babies requires greatest expertise

-Heading the section on paediatric surgery for totalhealth, Niall Jones who is a Paediatric Gastrointestinal Specialist at The Royal London Hospital and the Portland Hospital for Women and Children explains his own philosophy for performing important operations on children.
+Heading the section on paediatric surgery for totalhealth, Mr Joseph Curry who is a Paediatric Surgery Specialist at the Great Ormond Street Hospital and the Portland Hospital for Women and Children in London explains his own philosophy for performing important operations on children in his helpful article entitled Keyhole surgery in children.